medialab/minet/docs/cli.md

   -h, --help                        show this help message and exit -a AUTHUSER, --authuser AUTHUSER  Connected google account number to use.
   -c COOKIE, --cookie COOKIE        Google Drive cookie or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
   -o OUTPUT, --output OUTPUT        Path to the output file.
-By default, the report will be printed to stdout.
+By default, the results will be printed to stdout.

 examples: